ILC Research Priorities

 To accomplish our vision and mission, LBCA is guided by five primary goals including one specific to advancing research through ongoing advocacy and funding.
 LBCA seeks to advance research to improve the diagnosis, treatment and follow-up care of people living with ILC.

 Lobular breast cancer is a discrete breast cancer subtype.
 It is frequently diagnosed at later stages than other breast cancers because it is harder to detect with standard imaging methods.
 While it is often associated with a good initial prognosis, recent retrospective analyses suggest that overall long-term outcomes of ILC may be worse.
-Despite these facts and the fact that ILC is the sixth most frequently diagnosed cancer of women in the United States, with approximately 44,000 new cases being diagnosed annually, it is still not well understood and has been understudied.
+Despite these facts and the fact that ILC is the second most common histoligic subtype of breast cancer with approximately 44,000 new cases being diagnosed annually, it is still not well understood and has been understudied.
 As a result, the current standard of care is the same as for all other estrogen positive breast cancers, though this is not necessarily the best option for all people with ILC.

 More ILC research is essential.
 Patients and researchers have identified priorities for ILC research.